 The Airpointer® is a revolutionary, compact, and modular system for air quality monitoring.
 It is easy to install, cost effective to operate and easy to maintain.
 Its compact design enables it to be installed almost everywhere.

-The Airpointer® offers a choice of U.S. EPA approved Federal Equivalent Method (FEM) analysis modules for monitoring the classic airborne pollutants (SO2, NO2/NOX, CO, O3, and PM).
+The Airpointer® offers a choice of U.S. EPA Federal Equivalent Method (FEM) analysis modules for monitoring the classic airborne pollutants (SO2, NO2/NOX, CO, O3, and PM).
 Further modules for other pollutant are available (H2S, VOCs, BTEX, etc.) and it operates additional external sensors (wind speed, wind direction, light intensity, GPS, traffic count, etc.).

 The integrated data management system records the monitoring data from the Airpointer’s gas and particulate modules as well as various external third-party sensors.
 An internal web server enables data retrieval using any internet connection.
 A web browser interface allows for complete remote control of the unit, as well as display of data using easy to read graphics.
 All parameters can be displayed locally or online.